 RINA’s denial of its responsibility shows how companies should be legally obliged to respect human rights.
 The certifier could have prevented hundreds of deaths had it done its work properly.
 At the factory, many of the windows were barred, emergency exits were locked and the building had only one unobstructed exit, impeding employees from fleeing the fire.
 They ended up suffocating or being burned alive.
 OECD mediation procedures are clearly too weak to guarantee human rights, as there are no enforcement mechanisms and complainants depend on companies’ goodwill.

-Certification companies play a key role in the exploitation of workers from the Global South.
-Instead of state monitoring, which often lacks the necessary financial or political support, private companies take on the auditing of labor, health and safety standards.
-These private audits are widely criticized for flaws in their methodological approach.
-In many cases, the certifiers are employed and paid by the companies under audit, and the best interests of the employees are often neglected.
+Certification companies play a key role in exploiting workers from the Global South.
+Instead of state monitoring, which often lacks the necessary financial or political support, private companies are the ones to audit labor, health and safety standards.
+These private audits are widely criticized for having a flawed methodological approach.
+In many cases, the certifiers are employed and paid by the companies being audited, and employees’ interests are often neglected.

 The experiences from the transnational cooperation between those affected, the Pakistani trade union NTUF, ECCHR, and other German and European partners will be published in an anthology in spring 2021.
 The book gives room for various actors from Pakistan and Germany to describe the case from their perspective, and analyzes the role legal interventions can play in defending social human rights in global supply chains.